Cover for Mark Kingsley's Obituary

 He loved everyone, especially his children, grandchildren, and all his extended family.
 He was a kind, gentle, deeply caring, and fun-loving man.
 He was greatly loved!
 He will be greatly missed!

-He leaves behind his devoted wife, Jill Hughes Kingsley, her daughter Dana, grandchildren Hannah and Blake, son-in-law Steve Westcott, and his children Traci West Dickerson, John Kingsley, Grace White, Tim Kingsley, Dawn Gibbs, Kathryn Kingsley, and grandchildren Eddie White, Anna Chastain, Kyle West, August Gibbs, Kennedy Simpson, Emerson Sidle.
+his children and grandchildren from two previous marriages, Traci West Dickerson, John Kingsley, Grace White, Tim Kingsley, Dawn Gibbs, Kathryn Kingsley, Eddie White, Anna Chastain, Kyle West, August Gibbs, Kennedy Simpson, and Emerson Sidle,

 Care of Mr. Kingsley has been entrusted to In Their Honor Funeral and Cremation Providers.

-Visits: 7
+Visits: 61

 This site is protected by reCAPTCHA and the